 Clinical

-We continue to improve on our family-based behavioral group offerings, keeping up with changes in the field of Obesity Medicine and the advent of highly effective obesity medications.
-With funding from the CDC, we are testing a new package of family-based behavioral treatment designed to match the new MO Medicaid benefit – Sarah Hampl MD and Meredith Dreyer Gillette PhD are leading this effort.
-Our ability to offer these robust intensive health behavior and lifestyle treatment options aligns with the AAP clinical practice guideline and is vital to comprehensive treatment given the scarcity of these types of programs nationally.
-Our program goes beyond traditional education about nutrition and physical activity to include individual skill-building, parenting skills training, improving the shared home environment, increasing support from social networks, and fostering positive self-esteem and body image, among other goals.
+We continue to improve our family-based behavioral groups, keeping up with changes in the field of Obesity Medicine and the advent of highly effective obesity medications.
+Our ability to offer these intensive health behavior and lifestyle treatment options aligns with the AAP clinical practice guideline and is vital to comprehensive treatment given the scarcity of these types of programs nationally.
 Drs.
-Shook, Hampl, Dreyer Gillette and Laroche have a REACH grant from the CDC in partnership with investigators at UMKC that includes further cultural adaptation of our family-based behavioral treatment and training providers to implement this program at Swope Health Center (a federally qualified health center).
+Shook, Hampl, Dreyer Gillette and Laroche continue to work on a REACH grant from the CDC in partnership with investigators at UMKC that includes further cultural adaptation of our family-based behavioral treatment and training providers to implement this program at a local federally qualified health center.
+They have obtained additional funding to translate and culturally tailor the program for Spanish speaking families and to test the new Spanish curriculum in two groups of patients.
+Drs.
+Hampl (MPI), Dreyer-Gillette and Laroche are part of an NIH grant to train 30 federally qualified health centers throughout the state to provide family-based and individual behavioral treatment for child and adult obesity.
 Dr. Laroche has an R01 testing a combination of this family-based treatment with community health workers to improve engagement, retention and outcomes and examine parent bandwidth.